 Search Warrant Cases

 We specialize in challenging search warrants and the underlying evidence used to obtain said search warrant.
-Often, we attack the credibility of the officer and their investigation.
+Even when a search warrant is issued, there are times where the affidavit justifying the search warrant is based on faulty information.
+The affidavit also may not provide enough information to justify the issuing of the warrant.
+In these cases, the search warrant can be challenged in court.
+Our lawyers are trained to scrutinize the credibility of the officer and their investigation.
 We do everything we can to cross examine them using their own evidence.
 We find the deficiencies and inconsistencies in their investigation.
-Our goal is to know the case better than the Officers and know what they will testify to at trial.
+If your officer obtained a search warrant unlawfully, our team of attorneys will work to get to the bottom of it.
+Our goal is to know the case better than the officers, and to know what they will testify to at a motions hearing or trial.